Elizabeth Short’s murder dominated the front pages of the Evening Herald & Express for days following the discovery of her body.

 Even in a murder case as well-publicized as the Black Dahlia, the more time that elapses following the crime, the fewer clues there are on which to report.
 That the case was going cold didn’t dampen the Herald’s enthusiastic coverage.
 The paper sought psychiatrists, psychologists, and mystery writers who would attempt, each in his/her own way, to analyze the case and fill column space in the paper as they, and the cops, waited for a break.
 Decades before the founding of FBI’s Behavioral Analysis Unit (BAU), shrinks and writers whose work appeared in the Herald engaged in speculative profiles of both the victim and her killer.

 The Herald tapped Beverly Hills psychologist, Alice La Vere, to contribute her analysis of the victim and slayer.
-The paper introduced La Vere as “…one of the nation’s most noted consulting psychologists”.
+The paper introduced La Vere as “… one of the nation’s most noted consulting psychologists.”
 La Vere regularly spoke to various organizations about the problems of returning veterans.
-According to the newspaper, Miss La Vere would give readers: “an analysis of the motives which led to the torture murder of beautiful 22-year-old Elizabeth Short”.
-La Vere’s analysis seems very contemporary.
+According to the newspaper, Miss La Vere would give readers, “an analysis of the motives which led to the torture murder of beautiful 22-year-old Elizabeth Short”.
+La Vere’s analysis is remarkably contemporary.

 Here is an excerpt from her profile of Short’s personality:

 “Some gnawing feeling of inadequacy was eating at the mind of this girl.
 She needed constant proof to herself that she was important to someone and demonstrates this need by the number of suitors and admirers with which she surrounded herself.”